 Buying and selling property is expensive.
 There’s stamp duty, bank fees and conveyancing costs to consider.
 It’s understandable why you may contemplate whether you can do your own Conveyancing to save some money.
-But before you decide to DIY conveyancing, it’s worth asking yourself two questions: Can I do my own conveyancing?
+There are many reasons why you should not.
+Before you decide to DIY conveyancing, it’s worth asking yourself two questions: Can I do my own conveyancing?
 Should I DIY conveyancing?

 Can you DIY conveyancing?

-The short answer is yes.
+The short answer is yes, but the long answer is probably not.
 It is possible to do your own conveyancing in Victoria, at least for the moment.
 Conveyancing involves completing a wide range of tasks including:

 - Reviewing the contract for sale and negotiating it if required